-Obesity is a worldwide epidemic and in the United States alone, 60% of adults are obese or overweight.1 Those struggling with obesity are at a higher risk of developing cardiovascular disease, cancer, and diabetes.2 We’re proud to provide patients struggling with obesity in San Marcos, Menifee, Mission Valley, Encinitas, and National City with non-surgical weight loss options.
+Obesity is a worldwide epidemic and in the United States alone, 60% of adults are obese or overweight.1 Those struggling with obesity are at a higher risk of developing cardiovascular disease, cancer, and diabetes.2 We’re proud to provide patients struggling with obesity in San Marcos, Menifee, Mission Valley, and Encinitas with non-surgical weight loss options.
 If you want to take action but aren’t ready to undergo, or aren’t a candidate for, surgical intervention, weight loss injections may be right for you.

 Benefits of GLP-1

 Along with helping to boost weight loss and control blood sugar, GLP-1 seems to have other significant benefits.
 Research has found that some drugs in these classes of medications may lower the risk of heart disease, including heart failure, stroke, and kidney disease.
 People taking these drugs have seen improvements in their blood pressure and cholesterol levels, though it’s not clear whether these benefits are from the medication or weight loss.

 How Much Weight Will I Lose With Weight Loss Injections?

 Weight loss with GLP-1 can vary, patients average 3 to 5 pounds of weight loss per month with weight loss injections alone, however, those who incorporate healthy lifestyle changes including a balanced diet and regular physical activity may lose more.